 Allows you to retrieve vintage versions of economic data that were available on specific dates in history.
 In general, economic data for past observation periods are revised as more accurate estimates become available.
 As a result, previous vintages of data can be superseded and may no longer be available from various data sources.
 Vintage or real time economic data allows academics to reproduce others' research, build more accurate forecasting models, and analyze economic policy decisions using the data available at the time.

-International Financial Statistics contains time series data for major economic aggregates, current data on exchange rates, international liquidity, international banking, currency, interest rates, prices, production, trade, GDP, and more.
+Site includes a link to IMF eLibrary which includes access to IMF publications.
+Contents: Time series data for major economic aggregates, current data on exchange rates, international liquidity, international banking, currency, interest rates, prices, production, trade, GDP, and more.